 Marie Fol On the Move (FR)

 Marie Fol has been working in the field of cultural mobility since 2010, first for the artist-in-residence information platform Trans Artists (2010-2012) and then for DutchCulture, centre for international cooperation (2013-2018).
-Marie Fol has extensive experience in complex project management within a national institute such as DutchCulture, as Head of the Dutch Creative Europe desk, as well as in international settings, specifically in the coordination of European culture cooperation projects (ON-AiR, Green Art Lab Alliance).
-She is regularly invited as expert on artist residencies in Europe, and facilitates trainings for artists (mostly in music, visual arts, and performing arts) and cultural professionals (producers, cultural managers) into the practical aspects of mobility such as visa, taxation and funding opportunities.
+Fol has extensive experience in complex project management within a national institute like DutchCulture, as Head of the Dutch Creative Europe desk, as well as in international settings, specifically in the coordination of European culture cooperation projects (ON-AiR, Green Art Lab Alliance).
+She is regularly invited to artist residencies in Europe, and facilitates training for artists (mostly in music, visual arts, and performing arts) and cultural professionals (producers, cultural managers) into the practical aspects of mobility such as visa, taxation and funding opportunities.
 She was delegated by the Dutch government as expert on cultural mobility in the 2016 Stock-Taking meeting organised by the European Commission.
-Since 2017, Marie is treasurer and board member of On the Move, the cultural mobility information network in Europe and beyond (www.on-the-move.org).
+Since 2017, Fol is treasurer and board member of On the Move, the cultural mobility information network in Europe and beyond (www.on-the-move.org).